-- (4.)
-No bug database Your company's engineering developed to supplement code written by a principal researcher without software training, and not tracking bugs is one result of the lack of formality.
-You frequently encounter buggy code but have difficulty institutionally learning from any of these mistakes. - (7.)
-Your team uses specs, which helps give direction to the team's efforts and avoid wasting time, and (8.) things are pretty quiet - you work in a lab, and there aren't many distractions. - (11.)
-No coding in interviews the company prioritizes other technical skills, so while some of your coworkers very experienced engineers, others on your team (who write code) are researchers without a lot of programming experience.
+(4.)
+No bug database - Your company's engineering developed to supplement code written by a principal researcher without software training, and not tracking bugs is one result of the lack of formality.
+You frequently encounter buggy code but have difficulty institutionally learning from any of these mistakes.

+(7.)
+Your team uses specs, which helps give direction to the team's efforts and avoid wasting time, and(8.) things are pretty quiet - you work in a lab, and there aren't many distractions.

+(11.)
+No coding in interviews - the company prioritizes other technical skills, so while some of your coworkers very experienced engineers, others on your team (who write code) are researchers without a lot of programming experience.

+- .
+Do you use source control?

+- 2. Can you make a build in one step?

+- 3. Do you make daily builds?

-- Do you have a bug database?
+- 4. Do you have a bug database?

-Do you fix bugs before writing new code?
+- 5. Do you fix bugs before writing new code?

+- 6. Do you have an up-to-date schedule?

+- 7. Do you have a spec?

+- 8. Do programmers have quiet working conditions?

+- 9. Do you use the best tools money can buy?

-- 10. Do you have testers?11.
-Do new candidates write code during their interview?12.
-Do you do hallway usability testing?
+- 10. Do you have testers?

+- 1. Do new candidates write code during their interview?

+- 2. Do you do hallway usability testing?